mithi/react-philosophies/README.md

 Avoid premature / inappropriate generalization.
 If your implementation for a simple feature requires a huge overhead, consider other options.
 I highly recommend reading [Sandi Metz: The Wrong Abstraction](https://sandimetz.com/blog/2016/1/20/the-wrong-abstraction).

+> A particular type of complexity is over-engineering, where developers have made the code more generic than it needs to be, or added functionality that isn’t presently needed by the system.
+Encourage developers to solve the problem they know needs to be solved now, not the problem that the developer speculates might need to be solved in the future.
+The future problem should be solved once it arrives and you can see its actual shape and requirements in the physical universe. - [Google Engineering Practices: What to look for in a code review](https://google.github.io/eng-practices/review/reviewer/looking-for.html)

 See also: [KCD: AHA Programming](https://kentcdodds.com/blog/aha-programming), [C2 Wiki: Contrived Interfaces](https://wiki.c2.com/?ContrivedInterfaces)/[The Expensive Setup Smell](https://wiki.c2.com/?ExpensiveSetUpSmell)/[Premature Generalization](https://wiki.c2.com/?PrematureGeneralization)

 ## 🧘 3.
 Performance tips